Dairy Free Mashed Potato Casserole

 A dairy free side dish is scooped up in a turquoise bowl with more behind.

-There is also dairy free cream cheese inside which makes this mashed potato casserole have a nice flavorful twist.
+There is also dairy-free cream cheese inside, which gives this mashed potato casserole a nice, flavorful twist.
 Make sure you pick your very favorite one so that you can get all that you love mixed into one dish.

 Some cream cheese products have garlic and chives and there are other combinations but some people have picky eaters around so a plain one would be delicious too.
 We use that a lot.